waiwera/waiwera/doc/user/setup_gravity.rst

 Gravity
 *******

 The face fluxes in the mass and energy balance equations (see :ref:`function_evaluations`) include a term involving the gravity vector (:math:`\mathbf{g}`).
-The magnitude (and direction) of this acceleration due to gravity for the simulation can be specified in the Waiwera JSON input file via the **gravity** value.
+The magnitude (and direction) of this acceleration due to gravity for the simulation can be specified in the Waiwera JSON input file via the **"gravity"** value.

 .. note::